XenoDream Software company profile

 XenoDream Software, LLC was incorporated in New Jersey, USA in 2001.
 XenoDream 1.0 was released in August 2001, following several years of development.
+The business has since moved to XenoDream Software Ltd in New Zealand.

 CEO Garth Thornton graduated with honors in Physics at Victoria University of Wellington, New Zealand, in 1983.
 He worked on a variety of programming contracts, and for 12 years in computer and network support and management.
 His interests include psychology, metaphysics, music and art, especially surrealism, science fiction and fantasy illustration.